coding-MJ-dev/Dove_public/README.md

 https://www.linkedin.com/in/samcain-copnall/

-**It was a UTS Rocketry Team project, code can not open to public**
+**It was a UTS Rocketry Team project, code can not be opened to public**

 ## Ejection Charge ##